Ramadan: Sultan urges Muslims to look out for new moon on May 26 - Nigeria Today

 Ramadan: Sultan urges Muslims to look out for new moon on May 26

+He stated that “this is to inform the Muslim Ummah that Friday, May 26, 2017, is equivalent to 29th day of Sha’aban 1438 AH and shall be the day to look for the new moon of Ramadan 1438 AH.

+“Muslims are, therefore, requested to start looking for the new moon of Ramadan, 1438 AH on Friday.

-Those who sight the moon should report to the nearest District or Village Head, for onward communication to the Sultan.
+“They should report its sighting to the nearest District or Village Head, for onward communication to the Sultan.”

-The post Ramadan: Sultan urges Muslims to look out for new moon on May 26 appeared first on Premium Times Nigeria.
+The post Ramadan: Sultan urges Muslims to look out for new moon on May 26 appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share